vri3698/KraftHeinz-Capstone/README.md

 ### Overview and Problem Statement
-The Kraft Heinz Company is planning to establish a new distribution facility and has provided historical order data for analysis.
+The Kraft Heinz Company is planning to establish a new distribution facility and has provided historical order data **(2M+ orders)** for analysis.
 The goal is to optimize the order fulfillment process by understanding customer behaviors and suggesting improvements to maximize asset utilization and minimize inventory policies.

 ### Tech Stack Used:
 Data Analysis, Visualization, and Optimization: Python, SQL/ BigQuery, Excel, Looker Studio.